Last updated: May 28, 2024

 Why?

-Resident and guest safety is critically important to SHHS.
+Resident and guest safety is critically important to SHCS.
 AEDs were rolled out across campus last year, as part of a campus-wide initiative by Risk Management Services.
 It was an easy decision to make sure these were placed in our student residences and provide emergency access to a resident or guest to use in case of cardiac arrest.

 In the case of naloxone, opioid-overdose related deaths remain a persistent problem in British Columbia.
 Fatal overdoses can be prevented with better access to naloxone.
 We want to ensure that an emergency dose of naloxone is available on site for a resident or guest to use if an overdose or suspected overdose occurs.

-Emergency responders – Campus Security, RCMP, Fire Fighters, and Paramedics – may also carry naloxone kits.
+Emergency responders—Campus Security, RCMP, Fire Fighters and Paramedics—may also carry naloxone kits.
 Having emergency naloxone nearby could help get a lifesaving dose to a resident or guest even more quickly.

-Expectations for SHHS staff
+Expectations for SHCS staff

-SHHS staff are not expected to administer naloxone or use AEDs in emergency situations as part of their job.
+SHCS staff are not expected to administer naloxone or use AEDs in emergency situations as part of their job.
 These kits have been made available in residence common areas to enable any community member to assist a resident or guest who is experiencing symptoms of an opioid overdose.

-However, we have asked staff who work in these areas to familiarize themselves with the location of Naloxone and AED kits so they are able to direct a resident, guest, or first responder, if needed.
+However, we have asked staff who work in these areas to familiarize themselves with the location of Naloxone and AED kits so they are able to direct a resident, guest or first responder, if needed.

 Training